starfortai/starfortai.github.io/README.md

 # Starfort is an AI-powered virtual world for social simulation

+Starfort is an AI-powered SEL platform built for primary school students, focusing on the enhancement of social competence, with special support for ND children.

+It is accessible on platforms such as mini-programs, browsers, and smart glasses.
+It supports Chinese and English.

 "Stories are at the core of human experience, and every technological change paves the way for new forms of stories."

-We create engaging AI-powered interactive stories, i.e., 3D games with AI agents, for kids to read, play and chat.
+We create engaging AI-powered interactive stories, i.e., conversational AI games, for kids to read, play and chat.
-* Educational experts or parents design stories, and the Starfort platform automatically generates games.
+* Educational experts or parents design stories, and the Starfort platform automatically generates games
-* AI agents of various roles such as coaches and neighbors can talk, interact, guide and inspire children.
+* 3D simulation of social scenes, global perspective + first-person perspective
+* AI NPCs interact and dialogue with children, while AI coaches provide guidance and encouragement
-* Society, economics and business enlightenment (Starfort Coins).
+* Incentive mechanism and economic enlightenment

-Starfort is built for primary school students, and accessible on platforms such as mini-programs, browsers, and smart glasses.
-It supports Chinese and English.

 Starfort Curriculum:
 * Social Emotional Learning (SEL).
 Based on the CASEL theoretical framework, it includes self-awareness, self-management, social awareness, interpersonal skills, and responsible decision-making ability.